w3c/baggage/baggage/HTTP_HEADER_FORMAT.md

 #### property

 Additional metadata MAY be appended to values in the form of property set, represented as semi-colon `;` delimited list of keys and/or key-value pairs, e.g. `;k1=v1;k2;k3=v3`.
-The semantic of such properties is <a>opaque</a> to this specification.
+Property keys and values are given no specific meaning by this specification.
 Leading and trailing `OWS` is allowed but MUST be trimmed when converting the header into a data structure.

 ### Limits